Gael-Lopes-Da-Silva/tiny.pong/README.md

 Description
 ------------------------------------------------------------------

-This is a pong game made in Rust with (Bevy)[https://github.com/bevyengine/bevy].
+This is a pong game made in Rust with (Ruscii)[https://github.com/lemunozm/ruscii].

 Usage
 ------------------------------------------------------------------

+Run the executable in a terminal and enjoy.

 Build From Source